| 26th April 1650 Whilst in Denmark, July 1649, Montrose

 rendered himself a prisoner after having willingly given

+away his only means of escape.
 Casualties that day were as usual high

 on the losing side, much of the slaughter being done after